ibm-messaging/mq-aws/drbd/part_2/README.md

 ```
 sudo ./configurePacemaker <IP1> <IP2> <IP3>
 ```

+IP1 is the Private IP address of the first node in the cluster, IP2 is the Private IP address of the second node in the cluster and IP3 is the Private IP address of the third node in the cluster.
+The IP addresses should be supplied in the same order when the command is run on each instance.

 To check that the cluster is configured and running, on one of the nodes run: